mjtsai1974/DevBlog/_posts/2018-10-14-bayesian-ml-clique-tree-construction.md

 >Due to above concern, will the posterior belief update all the same in the <font color="Red">clique tree</font> thus constructed, versus <font color="Red">VE</font>?
 I will prove my answer in the following sections.

 ### <font color="LightCoral">Slight Different</font> <font color="DeepPink">Elimination Order Constructed Clique Tree Makes The Same Propagation</font>::<font color="Brown">by mjtsai1974</font>
->In this section, I'd like to prove that constructing <font color="Red">clique tree</font> by using slight different elimination order would just make the same propagation.
+>In this section, I'd like to prove that constructing <font color="Red">clique tree</font> by using <font color="LightCoral">slight different</font> elimination order would just make the same propagation.
 ><font color="RoyalBlue">[Question]</font>
 >Suppose we are give the same above <font color="Red">BN</font>, this time, the elimination order is $X,A,S,B,D,L,T,R$, with the <font color="Red">clique tree</font> thus constructed, we are asked for the same $P(L\vert X=y,A=y)$, what's it?
 ><font color="DeepSkyBlue">[1]</font>